futurk/html2ics/README.md

 3. **Extract event details**:
    - Enter the URL of an event webpage
-   - The OpenAI token field will be pre-filled if configured in `.env`
+   - The base url and model tag fields will be pre-filled if configured in `.env`
    - Click "Extract Event Details"

 4. **Review and edit** the extracted information in the form